 Drama Club/SCC Players

 Interested in acting or helping to produce student productions?
 General interest in drama, theatre?
 Love improv?
 The Drama Club or "SCC Players" sponsor events throughout the year and, for the past 4 years, a spring production.
-Contact Dr. Becky Meadows, advisor or student co-chairs Will Phillips or Tana Hatton.
+Contact Dr. Becky Meadows, advisor.

 A preprofessional organization for students preparing for careers in education, KEA-SP is affiliated with the Kentucky Education Association.
-Contact Mary Jones or Misty Kehm, president, for more information.
+Contact Jaclyn Spaulding, advisor, or Amanda Conrad, president, for more information..